Projects per year

 Harnessing a "bottom-up" approach, variation of the primary amino acid sequence allows structures to spontaneously assemble into ordered nanostructures upon exposure to varying environmental factors/stimuli.
 The peptide backbone provides a unique primer for tailoring biocompatibility, biodegradability and functionality.

-His work is funded by the Engineering and Physical Sciences Research Council (EPSRC), the Wellcome Trust, the Royal Society, the Society for Applied Microbiology, the Biochemical Society and Intertrade Ireland.
+His work is funded by the Engineering and Physical Sciences Research Council (EPSRC), the Medical Research Council (MRC), the Wellcome Trust, the Royal Society, the Society for Applied Microbiology, the Biochemical Society and Intertrade Ireland.

 His most recent work relates to the development of an injectable in situ forming peptide hydrogel implant for sustained drug delivery.
 EPSRC and Wellcome Trust support has allowed this to be developed primarily for use in HIV/AIDs and combined contraception but this system is also showing promise for use in conditions with medication adherence and drug delivery issues (e.g. ocular use, cancer).

 Dr Laverty's work also relates to the development of self-assembling peptide-based hydrogel materials for use against infection.
 His work on the use of ultrashort self-assembling peptide gels against resistant biofilm forms of hospital superbugs attracted interest from national and international media outlets including BBC, RTE and UTV television and radio, The Belfast Telegraph, The Irish Times, WTOP radio Washington D.C and abc News.